Enjoy a personalized atmosphere on this small-group tour, limited to six people.

 What You Can Expect

-Your tour ends in the Russian Museum, where you can continue exploring independently if you wish.
+Your tour concludes inside the Russian Museum, leaving you free to continue admiring the exhibits on your own if you wish.

 The Church of the Spilled Blood is amazing.
 I was very glad I took this tour.
 I was on another tour which only included St. Basil's - which is also very nice to see but of the two I would rate the Spilled Blood as a must see.